GokceOnal1/gscriptrust/README.md

 # Overview
 This is a programming language that takes inspiration from various other languages, mainly Javascript.
+The ultimate goal for this language is for me to able to code my own language WITHIN this language!
+This should be challenging but very fun.
+# Features
 While it is buggy, this language supports:
 - Mathematical expressions
 - Defining and calling functions